 Korean filmmakers are good at fusing tension and humor to create a bigger impact, while not deviating much from the basic nature of the story.
 Director Kim Seong-hun in his thriller feature A Hard Day (2014) relied on humor to broaden the dramatic dimensions of the story.
-Now, with his recent disaster cinema The Tunnel (2016), he once again deftly balances the polarizing tones to create a wholly entertaining work.
+Now, with his recent disaster cinema Tunnel (2016), he once again deftly balances the polarizing tones to create a wholly entertaining work.

+Tunnel, like many other recent Korean blockbusters, cooks up pungent social commentary on the bureaucratic and media apathy.
+Since this is a big-budget feature, there are extended stretches of melodrama.
 After the initial thrills, the tension doesn’t quite live up to the kinetic charge delivered by blockbusters like Train to Busan.

 Yet, it’s a well-crafted formulaic film, bolstered by terrific performances from lead actors.

 Korean disaster movies are very different from Hollywood disaster cinema.
-The first of the difference comes forth with the looming ‘disaster’ in The Tunnel materializing within the first 10 minutes.
+The first of the difference comes forth with the looming ‘disaster’ in Tunnel materializing within the first 10 minutes.

 A car salesman named Lee Jung-soo (Ha Jung-woo) leaves work to celebrate his little girl’s birthday party with a cake.

+The film opens with a shot of fuel dispenser nozzle filling up petrol in a car.
+The frame is set inside the petrol tank, creating a tunnel-like image to indicate Lee Jung-soo’s impending predicament.
 He leaves with full tank of petrol, two water bottles, makes a few calls as he enters the tunnel.

 The newly constructed Hado tunnel looks deserted as Lee immediately notices the widening cracks.